asornbor/CA05/README.md

 ## Installation and Usage

-- Ensure Jupyter Notebook or JupyterLab is installed to run the .ipynb file.
-Dependencies include pandas, numpy, and scikit-learn. * * *   Install these packages via pip or conda if not already present.
+- Ensure Jupyter Notebook or JupyterLab is installed to run the `.ipynb` file.
+Dependencies include `pandas`, `numpy`, and `scikit-learn`.
+Install these packages via pip or conda if not already present.

       pip install pandas numpy scikit-learn